Quantum algebra of multiparameter Manin matrices: Introduction

 The quantum general linear algebra offers a platform to generalize many classical identities.
 One of the first was the Cayley-Hamilton theorem on the relation between determinant and linear operator, which was first generalized to one-parameter group \cite{JJZ} and later for multi-parameter general linear group.
 Another is the MacMahon master theorem \cite{Mac, EP}, one of the jewels of classical invariant theory.
 MacMahon's theorem was also first proved for special case of the quantum general linear group in a nontrivial way \cite{GLZ}.
 In \cite{MR} a new method of R-matrices was offered for the more general context of quantum general linear supergroups.

-In this paper, using the R-matrix method we revisit the whole theory of Manin matrices and offer systematic proofs of the important identities and also prove new identities involving with the quantum determinant and their generalizations.
-We will show rigorously in the most general context that the quantum MacMahon master theorem also holds for the quantum multiparametric group.
+In this paper, using the R-matrix method we revisit the theory of Manin matrices and offer systematic proofs of some important identities and also prove new ones involving with the quantum determinant and their generalizations.
+We will show rigorously in the general context that the quantum MacMahon master theorem also holds for the quantum multiparametric group.
 As new identities, for example, we show that the Muir theorem holds in the multiparametric case as well.

 We also obtain Capelli-type identities and Cayley-Hamilton's theorem for multiparametric Manin matrices and multparameter $q$-Yangians.